All the monitored Cinegy Capture Engines are displayed here in thumbnails representation. The video is updated in real time:

 The caption also contains the following buttons for Engine management:

 Pressing this button forces adding the Engine to the active engines group.

 |Refer to the Gang Control Panel article for details.|

-When working in RTP preview mode, audio playback is enabled.
+When working in RTP and Shared RAM preview modes, audio playback is enabled.
 To display the audio indicators, right-click your Engine and select the corresponding context menu option:

 The VU meter(s) will be shown on the right of the Engine window.
 The number of audio indicators depends on the number of input audio channels specified via the Capture Engine Configuration wizard:

 Each VU meter shows peak and integrated audio levels in the dB scale as the master output for all the enabled audio channels mixed together.

 There is an individual speaker button below each audio scale.
 The speaker buttons allow a user to mute the corresponding audio channels.

 To mute the audio, press the speaker button.

 Press this button once more to turn audio back on.